At home maintenance

 Our Dentists and Oral Health Therapists believe in establishing good oral health practices from an early age.
 Our aim is to keep visits fun and health focused.
 If there is a need to treat disease however, this care is provided in a safe and comforting environment.

 Dental decay is fairly common in preschool children, and is often caused by frequent consumption of sugary, starchy and acidic foods, as well as fruit juices, cordials and soft drinks.
-It is important to note that frequent snacking often promotes tooth decay because the bacteria in plaque produce acid from foods and drinks.
+It is important to note that frequent snacking often promotes tooth decay because the bacteria in plaque produces acid from foods and drinks.
 When teeth are frequently exposed to these acids, decay can occur.
-When you bring your child in for a check-up, we will be happy to offer you advice on how to maintain their oral health and avoid issues like tooth decay.

-We often suggest that children have fissure sealants placed as a preventative measure for decay, because many of the cavities in children’s teeth occur in the deep pits and grooves of the molar teeth at the back of the mouth.
+We often suggest that children have fissure sealants placed as a preventative measure for decay, because many of the cavities in children’s teeth occur in the deep pits and grooves of the molar teeth.
 The sealants are made from plastic resin and are applied to the surface of the teeth sealing the grooves, protecting them from harmful bacterial plaque that can lead to tooth decay.
 Once your child has been in for a dental check-up, we will let you know if fissure sealants are a suitable treatment.

 Children’s teeth need the same level of care as adult teeth.
 This means they should be brushed twice a day and flossed once a day.